-To update the system using the Dell FTP server, internal FTP server, or service provider's FTP server:
+To update the system using an internal FTP server, or service provider's FTP server:

-- · Dell FTP Server Go to downloads.dell.com. - · Internal FTP server or service provider's FTP server Enter the following details: - User Name The user name to access the FTP location. - Password The password to access the FTP location. - File Path or Update package path Name of the DUP location or subdirectory where the catalog is available.
+Internal FTP server or service provider's FTP server - Enter the following details:

+- · User Name The user name to access the FTP location. - Password The password to access the FTP location. - · File Path or Update package path Name of the DUP location or subdirectory where the catalog is available.